MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 For more details about how the `release-cordova` command works, as well as the various parameters it exposes, refer to the [CLI docs](./cli.md#releasing-updates-cordova).
 Additionally, if you would prefer to handle running the `cordova prepare` command yourself, and therefore, want an even more flexible solution than `release-cordova`, refer to the [`release` command](./cli.md#releasing-updates-general) for more details.

 If you run into any issues, or have any questions/comments/feedback, you can [e-mail us](mailto:codepushfeed@microsoft.com) and/or open a new issue on this repo and we'll respond ASAP!
+See also [help and feedback](../../help.md).

 ## API Reference